primiano/perfetto-docs/docs/analysis/metrics.md

 Using traces allows computation of reproducible metrics in a wide range of situations; examples include benchmarks, lab tests and on large corpuses of traces.
 In these cases, these metrics allow for direct root-causing when a regression is detected.

+TODO: add a picture showing trace to metrics

 ## Computing metrics

 The metrics subsystem is a part of the [trace processor](trace-processor.md) allows metrics authors to write SQL queries to generate metrics in the form of protobuf messages or proto text.